brodavi/aframe-p2p-component/README.md

 | signalhub| the signalling server url which is required for the peers to find each other | https://signalhub.mafintosh.com |
 | topic    | the topic (id) of the p2p channel the peers will be swarming in | 'mytopic' |

+NOTE: HTTPS seems to be necessary sometimes for the signalhub property value.

 ### Installation

 #### Browser